OpenNews/srccon/transcripts/SRCCON2017-thursday-welcome.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Welcome to SRCCON 2017!
+# Welcome to SRCCON 2017!

-Session facilitator(s): OpenNews Staff
+### Session facilitator(s): OpenNews Staff

-Day & Time: Thursday, 9:30am
+### Day & Time: Thursday, 9:30am

-Room: Memorial
+### Room: Memorial

 DAN SINKER: Hello this mic works.
 That's awesome.
 I'm Dan and a lot of you had a hard time getting here, so it's amazing how many people are here.
 If you had a flight delay or cancelation or whatever, raise your hand real quick.
 Give this folks a big hand.